DACUS1995/async-batcher/README.md

 ```

 ### Create you own model
-Simply create an instance of the Batcher and start the it.
+Simply create an instance of the Batcher class and start it.
 After that you can simply request a prediction with the `predict` function.
 ```python
 from async_batcher import Batcher